Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Introduction

 \section{Introduction}

 Markov decision processes provide a canonical framework for sequential decision-making under uncertainty, and reinforcement learning (RL) provides data-driven approaches for estimating near-optimal policies.
 The past few decades have witnessed tremendous empirical success, notably in ``data-rich'' areas such as competitive game-playing~\citep{silver2016mastering}, computational advertising~\citep{zhao2019deep}, robotics~\citep{kober2013reinforcement}, and human-guided training of large language models~\citep{ouyang2022training}.
-This success relies on the availability of massive datasets, either due to large amounts of pre-collected data or via access to simulators for generating data.
-In contrast, there are various other application domains that are notoriously ``data-poor'', including finance~\citep{rao2022foundations}, resource allocation~\citep{hadary_protean_2020}, inventory control~\citep{madeka2022deep,liu2024reinforcement,qin2023sailing}, supply chain management~\citep{rolf2023review}, and ridesharing systems~\citep{dai2021queueing}.
-The limited data arises for various reasons, including small amounts of pre-collected data, difficulty in collecting new data, and/or the lack of good simulators.
-In such data-limited settings—and in the absence of structure on the underlying Markov decision processes (MDPs)—information-theoretic lower bounds dictate that near-optimal policies cannot be learned without large sample sizes.
-Directly applying general algorithms for discrete MDPs necessarily leads to a dependence on the sizes of the state and action spaces, which, for many application domains, can be prohibitively expensive.
-For instance, the number of states in resource allocation scales exponentially with respect to the number of resources, and in inventory control, exponentially with respect to the lead-time (the delay between when an order is placed and when it arrives)~\citep{sinclair2023hindsight}.
-Therefore, it is essential to identify and exploit domain-specific structures to enable data-efficient RL algorithms.
+This success relies on the availability of massive datasets, either due to large amounts of pre-collected data or via access to simulators for generating synthetic trajectories.
+In contrast, there are other application domains notorious for being ``data-poor'', including finance~\citep{rao2022foundations}, resource allocation~\citep{hadary_protean_2020}, inventory control~\citep{madeka2022deep,liu2024reinforcement,qin2023sailing}, supply chain management~\citep{rolf2023review}, and ridesharing systems~\citep{dai2021queueing}.
+In these settings, data is scarce either because new samples are costly to obtain, or because high-fidelity simulators are unavailable.
+Without additional structure, information-theoretic lower bounds dictate that learning near-optimal policies requires a sample size that scales with the size of state–action space.
+For many domains of interest in operations research, this scaling is prohibitively expensive.
+For example, the number of states in resource allocation grows exponentially in the number of resources, and in inventory control, it grows exponentially with the delay between placing and receiving an order, i.e., the lead time~\citep{sinclair2023hindsight}.
+Therefore, identifying and exploiting domain-specific structure is essential for data-efficient reinforcement learning.